Majoring with an emphasis in Public Relations gives Shannon Thomas ’12 more than academic experience.

-Public relations is the art and science of analyzing trends, predicting their consequences, counseling organization leaders and implementing planned programs of action that will best serve an organization's and the public's interest.
+Public Relations is the art and science of analyzing trends, predicting their consequences, counseling organization leaders and implementing planned programs of action that will best serve an organization's and the public's interest.

-The major prepares students for careers in public relations, integrated marketing communication and corporate and organizational communication.
+This emphasis prepares students for careers in public relations, integrated marketing communication and corporate and organizational communication.

-Students gain skills in communication, marketing and technology through hands-on experiences, including writing press releases, working for the Threefold Advocate or the Nesher, the University's yearbook.
+Students gain skills in communication, marketing and technology through hands-on experiences, including writing press releases, working for the Threefold Advocate or The Nesher, the University's yearbook.